"Hair", the actor of Everwood Treat Williams killed in a motorcycle accident in Vermont - ExBulletin

 Williams was wearing a helmet, police said.

-The driver of the SUV was slightly injured and was not hospitalized.
+The driver of the SUV suffered minor injuries and was not hospitalized.
 He had signaled the bend and was not immediately arrested, although the crash investigation continued, police said.

 Williams, whose full name was Richard Treat Williams, lived in Manchester Center in southern Vermont, police said.